denoland/docs/deploy/manual/deployctl.md

 :::note

-This feature is similar to the "promote to production" button found in the web UI with the exception that the "promote to production" button does not create a new deployment.
+This feature is similar to the "promote to production" button found in the Deno Deploy web application with the exception that the "promote to production" button does not create a new deployment.
 Instead, the "promote to production" button changes the domain routing in-place, however it's restricted to deployments already using the production database.

 :::